ToastyBuns3939/shinysong-translate/README.md

 <img align="center" src=/Images/example.png>

 3. The game should be patched now.

-Keep the translation files updated by periodically downloading the **scsp_localify** folder from this github repository
+## Update
+1. Download [update.bat](Update.bat) file into your computer and save it anywhere you want.

+2. Double-click the app and let the thing do it's job.

+3. Your translation patch should be updated once it's done.

 # Special Thanks to